e271828e/Flight.jl/prototypes/kernel/NOTES.md

   the activation it was materialized from. `evaluate!(sim)` and `evaluate!(sim.exec)` leave the same derivative buffer, and the executor form allocates nothing — the `Simulation` method is a spelling, not a layer.

+- **Five selectors, one address space, both activations.** Each member reads exactly what it names off an executor — the whole `x` leaf out of `xbuf`, the discrete `s` out of the component's own store, `f`'s output out of `ẋbuf`, a port's cell, a root input's cell, and an exported face's producer cell, the face reading identically to the port it aliases — and `i` indexes the read value.
+At `D8` the leaf types are the activation's throughout, while the frozen discrete store stays pinned `Float64` (§9.4, D-166): the same read set compiles at both scalars and the test runs it at both.
+- **The gather twin costs nothing.** `gather(reader, executor)` allocates zero and infers a concrete NamedTuple, which is what makes a per-iteration read free against the sweep it follows.
+The empty read set gathers `(;)` — a service with nothing to read pays a no-op, not a special case.
+- **One call, every violation.** A misspelled path, an undeclared port, a `get_deriv` on a discrete `s` and an unknown root face come back as one refusal naming all four, each by its own label and its selector as authored;
+  a second call collects the assembly path, a root input read as a face, an index on a scalar leaf and an undeclared state field. §13.1's register, one register over from the condition algebra's.
+- **A read set is a type, not a NamedTuple.** The bare spelling is refused with the directive `combine` gives for its own misuse, and a non-selector value in a `reads(…)` call is refused where it is written.
+- **The source rule is enforced where the source is known.** A store selector in a binding's `reads` is `ReadBindingUnresolved` at attach, naming the remedy (declare the field public, read the published port); so is an indexed selector, the binding register reading whole cells.
+Both rejections leave the roster untouched, like every other attach refusal.
+- **`capture` is the door back out, and it is total.** The captured pair re-establishes the world it was read from — `xbuf`, every `s` and `m` store, every root input cell and the clock — through an ordinary `init!` on a twin, at boundary zero and again after a trajectory; its coverage is the build's root inputs exactly, so nothing lies under it and §14.6's check passes by construction.
+The condition is time-free and `t` rides beside it, which is what `t₀ = t` spends.
+Legality is the §14 table's: `initialized` and `stopped`, with `built` refused for want of committed stores and `running` refused by the §11.3 freeze, all as one `ServiceLifecycle`.

 ## Stand-in retirement history